MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-studio.md

 > [!div class="mx-imgBorder"]
 > ![Power Apps Studio options.](media/studio/pa-studio-options.png)

-The command bar display changes depending on the control that's selected.
+The command bar displays different set of commands depending on which control is selected.

 ![This image shows how the command bar changes depending which control is selected.](media/studio/pa-studio-command-bar.gif)